Testing & Sandbox

 - Use unique emails per test run — append a timestamp or UUID (e.g.

-test+1712345678@example.com) to avoid collisions with previous runs. - Sandbox sessions expire after 24 hours — unverified sandbox sessions are automatically cleaned up, so you don't need to delete them manually.
+test+1712345678@example.com) to avoid collisions with previous runs. - Sandbox sessions expire automatically — the default is 24 hours, but a workflow can configure another session timeout.
+You don't need to delete abandoned sessions manually.

 - Isolate testing in a sandbox org — keep your CI and manual testing in a dedicated sandbox organization, separate from the live org that serves real users.